Coordinator, Nathaniel Thom

 Neuroscience is the study of the brain and the nervous system structure and function.
-The Neuroscience certificate is housed in the Psychology Department and is designed to introduce students to this field through interdisciplinary coursework and research.
+The Neuroscience certificate is housed in the department of Biological and Health Sciences and is designed to introduce students to this field through interdisciplinary coursework and research.
 This program has a set of core courses and has a research emphasis.
 It also offers a variety of courses from several departments to complete the certificate hour requirements according to the student's own interests.
 The certificate provides a strong undergraduate foundation for graduate training in neuroscience or psychobiology, as well as clinical psychology, psychiatry, pharmacology, or psychiatric-mental health nursing.

 Requirements for the Neuroscience Certificate are 24 credit hours: